 If you go look in your fridge right now, what are you going to find?
 If you’re a craft beer lover like me, you’re going to see lots of cans of beer.
 These days, it seems that almost every craft brewery is distributing in beautifully designed cans, and we have two companies to thank for that.
 No, Oskar Blues, who many credit as the first craft beer ever sold to the masses in cans, is not one of them.
 I’m talking about the Gottfried Krueger Brewing Company and the American Can Company, who came together on this day, January 24, in 1935 to sell the world’s first canned beers.
-Continue reading “Thank Gottfried Krueger Brewing Company for 82 Years of Delicious Canned Beers”
+Continue reading “Thank Gottfried Krueger Brewing Company for Your Delicious Canned Beers”

 When my journey into the world of craft beers began, I didn’t really know too much about the intricacies of the beer industry.
 Yes, I knew I liked beer, and that I preferred “good” beer, as opposed to the swill my dad’s generation somehow pushes down its gullet (and I pushed down my gullet in college), but I didn’t really know how to differentiate between beers.

 As I expanded my palate, and learned about new styles of brew, I came to find a real appreciation for one kind of beer in particular: the India Pale Ale, or IPA.

 So what’s an IPA, and how is it made?
 Continue reading “The Hoppy History of the India Pale Ale”